paulg1212/Sylvie-The-Robot/README.md

 ### Project status

 Finished sculpting new improved 3d model for the silicone head cast.
 Will then be working on designing a good core, a skull and the rest of the animatronic rigs for the head.
 I will write down all the electronic components and parts used, and also upload the Arduino code.

+Fun fact: a real 3d scan of a real head was used for the base model.